 Adhere to the State FFA Officer Policies of the State FFA Association and follow through with those activities agreed to in the State FFA Officer Behavior and Dismissal Policy.

-Participate in training, orientation, continual self-improvement and evaluation of activities as directed by the State FFA Advisor.
+Participate in training, orientation, continual self-improvement and evaluation of activities as directed by the State FFA Executive Director.

 Represent the State FFA Association at local, state, and national activities as scheduled by the State Staff.